Rangers vs. Brewers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Dane Dunning (9-4) for his 19th start of the season.
+- The Rangers' Max Scherzer (12-4) will make his 23rd start of the season.

-- Dunning will look to finish five or more innings for the fifth start in a row.
+- Scherzer has pitched five or more innings in 11 straight games and will look to extend that streak.

-- He has seven appearances with no earned runs allowed in 26 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 22 chances this season.

 |Opponent